White kitchen with wooden floor and bar style island.

-Whether you are house hunting for yourself or as a real estate investment, there is some real estate-specific terminology that can help make your home-buying experience go smoothly.
+Whether you’re house hunting for a home or a property for real estate investment, learning real estate terminology can help improve your experience.

 What Is A Turnkey Property?